McCracken Fiscal Court Passes Road Closure

-PADUCAH, KY - A seldom-used road in McCracken County could be closing soon.
+PADUCAH, KY - A seldom-used road in McCracken County is closing.

-A public hearing was held during Tuesday's McCracken County Fiscal Court meeting after the Tennessee Valley Authority asked if Anderson Road could be closed.
+At the prior Fiscal Court Meeting a public hearing was held after the Tennessee Valley Authority asked if Anderson Road could be closed.
 County Road Engineer Randy Williams spoke during the hearing.
 "We had a request to close the the road.
 The road no longer serves the public.
 No one lives on it.
 It doesn't serve a purpose other than going to what is TVA's property."

 Williams also noted that Anderson Road is a dead end road.